Skip to main content

 Grutas Tolantongo

-If rest and relaxation are at the top of your travel wishlist you won’t want to miss a visit to Grutas Tolantongo, a lavish hot spring resort with sweeping views of the Mezquital Valley below.
-The resort is located a few hours north of Mexico City and is a truly unique experience with a series of man-made pools that are warmed by the surrounding volcanic mountains.
+If rest and relaxation are at the top of your travel wish list you won’t want to miss a visit to Grutas Tolantongo, a lavish hot spring resort with sweeping views of the Mezquital Valley below.
+The resort is located a few hours north of Mexico City and stands out for its collection of man-made pools warmed by the surrounding volcanic mountain range.

 When you’re done soaking, check out the resort’s onsite cave, hot spring river and kid-friendly pool complete with a thrilling waterslide.